AvadhootAK/DiwaliSales/README.md

 Have ideas to improve the analysis or extend it further (e.g., with machine learning)?
 Feel free to fork this project, submit pull requests, or open an issue.

----

-Would you like a sample chart exported from the notebook, or a `requirements.txt` file to go with it?